Tesla's price cuts drag share prices sharply lower - KESQ

 AP Auto Writer

-DETROIT (AP) — Tesla shares fell sharply at the opening bell Thursday after the company felt the sting of numerous price cuts it made across its model lineup this year in hopes of energizing sales.
+DETROIT (AP) — Tesla shares fell sharply Thursday as the company felt the sting of numerous price cuts it made across its model lineup this year in hopes of energizing sales.

 Tesla is shaving thousands of dollars off the price of its cars as American consumers pull back spending on big ticket items, anxious over elevated inflation and a pair of U.S. banks that collapsed during Tesla’s first quarter.